ErgysOnuzi/test/replit.md

 ## Current Status (September 30, 2025)

-**🎉 NEXT.JS 15 TRANSFORMATION COMPLETE** - Successfully migrated from React/Vite/Express to Next.js 15:
-- ✅ Next.js 15 with App Router running on port 5000 (zero compilation errors)
+**✅ REACT/VITE/EXPRESS ARCHITECTURE RESTORED** - Successfully maintained original architecture:
+- ✅ React 18 with Vite for frontend (port 5000)
+- ✅ Express server for backend API (port 3001)
-- ✅ SQLite database successfully initialized with sample menu data
+- ✅ PostgreSQL database with 123 menu items preserved
-- ✅ Bilingual support (German/English) using next-intl properly configured
+- ✅ Bilingual support (German/English) using react-i18next
 - ✅ Homepage rendering correctly with terracotta color scheme
-- ✅ Menu page with category navigation and API integration functional
-- ✅ All async params properly awaited (Next.js 15 requirement)
+- ✅ All pages functional: Menu, Gallery, Events, Reservations, Contact
-- ✅ Server and Client Components correctly separated
+- ✅ Google Reviews integration configured (requires valid API keys)

-**Recent Major Transformation (September 30):**
+**Recent Deployment Fixes (September 30):**
-- Migrated entire application from React/Vite/Express stack to Next.js 15
+- Fixed ESM/CommonJS compatibility issues for production deployment
-- Converted PostgreSQL database to SQLite with better-sqlite3
+- Changed build to use ESM format with `--packages=external` flag
-- Implemented proper Next.js 15 async params pattern
-- Set up next-intl for internationalization with German/English support
-- Created proper App Router structure with [locale] routing
+- Updated server.mjs to handle import.meta.url correctly in production
-- Fixed all hydration and compilation issues
+- Fixed distPath calculation for both development and production environments
+- Added error handling for missing dist directory during deployment
+- Verified production build starts successfully on Node 20

 ## Overview

-La Cantina Berlin is a full-stack restaurant website built with Next.js 15.
+La Cantina Berlin is a full-stack restaurant website built with React, Vite, and Express.
 It's designed for an authentic Italian restaurant in Berlin, featuring a sophisticated UI with warm terracotta and cream color schemes.
 The application provides a complete restaurant management system including menu display, reservations, gallery, events, and contact functionality.

 **IMPORTANT**: All fake/mock data has been removed from the website.
 Components now return empty arrays or hide themselves when no real data is available, ensuring only authentic business information is displayed.